 - High-visibility: Place retail holiday signs in high-traffic areas within clear customer sightlines.
 This visibility rule-of-thumb works for both indoor and outdoor signage, making it as easy as possible for people to catch and read sign messaging even while on the go.

-- Maintains some of your brand colors: Studies reveal 80% of brand recognition comes down to colors.
-In other words, the colors you select for your brand will be the most important visual trigger for the consumer when remembering your business.
+- Maintains some of your brand colors: The colors you select for your brand will be the most important visual trigger for the consumer when remembering your business.
 Use that to your advantage when crafting holiday graphics, breaking from the green-and-red mold.

 - Conveys brand personality: Holiday signs provide a template to reinforce your brand personality using a strong, unique voice.
 Is your business known for using laid back or humorous communications?
 Being methodical and authoritative?
 Is it colloquial or formal?
 Whatever your preferred style, use signage to back it up.